vitiral/simple-quality/resources.md

 I was a python fanatic until spending a month learning rust.
 It is well worth learning.

-rst is written in rust.
+artifact is written in rust.

 #### [elm][41]
-The web front-end for rst is written in elm, an ultra simple functional programming language designed to (you guessed it) write web front-ends.
+The web front-end for artifact is written in elm, an ultra simple functional programming language designed to (you guessed it) write web front-ends.

 Like rust (or any functional language) it is impossible